erigontech/interfaces/_docs/README.md

 Transaction Pool connects to both Sentry and Core.
 Sentry provides new transactions to the tx pool, and Core either sends events to remove txs when a block with them is discovered, either from peers or through mining.
 Also, Core can re-add txs into the transaction pool in cases of chain splits.

-Erigon has the following interface for the transaction pool
+Erigon has the following interfaces for the transaction pool
 - [txpool, proto](../txpool/txpool.proto)
 - [txpool_control, proto](../txpool/txpool_control.proto)
 - [mining, proto](../txpool/mining.proto)